 A girl’s hair is her crown.
 Taking care of it is a top priority and coconut oil can help you get it done in more ways than one:

 - Having a very small molecular weight, coconut oil is able to penetrate the hair strands to go deep within the cuticle.
-It then helps to protect the protein integrity (simulating a protein treatment) along with the moisture levels of the hair.
-Use coconut oil as a pre-poo to help your hair benefit in these ways.
+So, it helps to protect the protein integrity (simulating a protein treatment) along with the moisture levels of the hair.
+Therefore, use coconut oil as a pre-poo to help your hair benefit in these ways.

 - Gives your hair a small amount of protection from the sun’s ultraviolet rays.
 You can apply coconut oil to throughout your hair before going outdoors to spend short periods of time in the sun.